Wife of Azov Commander Redis told how regiment’s commanders live in Türkiye

 - Those released are border guards, police officers, marines, national guardsmen, members of Ukraine’s Territorial Defence Forces, customs officers, and civilians.
 In particular, Denys Redis Prokopenko, Serhii Volyna Volynskyi, Sviatoslav Palamar, Denys Shlega, and Oleh Khomenko, commanders from Azovstal, were released.
 In addition, among the released were Azov fighters Mykola Frost Kushch and Konstiantyn Foks Nikitenko, whom the Russians wanted to execute.

-- Five Azov commanders are in Türkiye under personal guarantees of Erdoğan's protection and security.
+- Five Azov commanders are in Türkiye under President Erdoğan's personal guarantees of protection and security.

 - Viktor Medvedchuk and 55 Russian invaders were passed on to Russia.